-The infraspinatus (IS) is a thick triangular muscle that occupies much of the infraspinous fossa of the scapula.
-It is a member of the “SITS” muscles (supraspinatus, infraspinatus, teres minor, subscapularis) which contribute to form the glenohumeral joint which aids in shoulder joint motion and stability.
-The main functions of the IS are assisting in external rotation of the shoulder joint, abduction of the inferior angle of the scapula, and in lateral rotation of the humerus.
+The infraspinatus is a thick triangular muscle that occupies much of the infraspinous fossa of the scapula.
+It is a member of the rotator cuff, commonly remembered by the mnemonic “SITS” (supraspinatus, infraspinatus, teres minor, subscapularis).
+These muscles contribute to help form the glenohumeral joint which aids in shoulder joint motion and stability.
+These muscles allow the shoulder joint to have stability while being one of the most mobile joints in the body.
+The main functions of the infraspinatus are assisting in external rotation of the shoulder joint, scaption, and lateral rotation of the humerus.

 The lymphatic drainage is primarily of the subscapular (posterior) nodes.
 The subscapular nodes consist of 6 or 7 lymph nodes that lie along the fold of the posterior axillary.
 These lymph nodes run along the course of the subscapular blood vessels.
-The subscapular, pectoral, and humeral nodes’ efferent drainage passes through the central nodes.
-The central nodes consist of 3 or 4 nodes placed deep to the pectoralis minor near the base of the axilla, near the second part of the axilla.
-Efferent drainage from the central nodes passes to the apical nodes, which lie at the apex of the axilla by the medial side of the axillary vein and first part of the axillary artery.
-Efferent vessels that arise from the apical group runs across the cervicoaxillary canal.
+The subscapular, pectoral, and humeral nodes’ efferent drainage passes through the central axillary nodes.
+The central axillary nodes consist of 3 or 4 nodes placed deep to the pectoralis minor near the base of the axilla, near the second part of the axilla.
+Efferent drainage from these central nodes passes to the apical nodes, which lie at the apex of the axilla near the medial side of the axillary vein and the first part of the axillary artery.
+Efferent vessels that arise from the apical group run across the cervicoaxillary canal.
 These efferent vessels combine to form the subclavian lymphatic trunk.
-The subclavian lymphatic trunk may join the jugular and bronchomediastinal trunk to form the right lymphatic duct.
-It may also enter the right venous angle by itself.
+The subclavian lymphatic trunk either joins the jugular and bronchomediastinal trunk to form the right lymphatic duct or may directly enter the right venous angle.

 The suprascapular nerve (C5-C6) innervates the infraspinatus.
 It originates at the superior trunk of the brachial plexus.
 It runs laterally across the lateral cervical region to supply the infraspinatus and also the supraspinatus.

 The infraspinatus is most closely associated with the subscapularis, supraspinatus, and teres minor as they all combine around the shoulder to encircle the glenohumeral joint.
 These muscles act to stabilize and move the glenohumeral joint.
-The infraspinatus and teres minor act synergistically as external rotators of the humerus.
+The infraspinatus and teres minor act synergistically as external rotators of the shoulder.

 The infraspinatus, being a muscle that composes the glenohumeral joint, is susceptible to rotator cuff tears, usually due to anterior dislocations.
-In anterior dislocations a Hill-Sachs lesion is common.
+In anterior shoulder dislocations, a Hill-Sachs lesion is common.
 The lesion is on the posterior head of the humerus resulting from the translation of the humeral head back into the glenoid cavity.
 In the repair of these types of lesions, the infraspinatus is used to fill the defect.